richardschoen/workwithibmipdm/README.md

 The purpose of Work with IBM i is to provide a usable ```Windows based replacement for PDM``` for the 5250 green screen version of PDM to work with IBM i source members without needing a green screen.

 Work with IBM i supports integration with iForGit which is the subscription based Git source client for IBM i that I created.
 Learn more here: https://www.iforgit.com or https://www.github.com/richardschoen/iforgit

-Since PDM and SEU are being deprecated over time, The goal of this project is to create a FREE Windows based alternative for PDM developers who are just startng to move their development to the Windows desktop.

-Both VS Code and RDi are good development enviroments, but it's good to have options.

 The app contains a built-in text editor, but many people these days want to use VS Code for editing source.
 The application supports using VS Code and the relevant syntax editors available as part of the ```Code for i``` plugins.